Skip to Main Content

 Down payments are usually a necessity.
 Lenders frequently want at least 10 to 15 percent down.
 And it may be better for your finances to put down even more.
 After all, it can save you money each month and help you pay less interest.

 The larger your down payment, the less you’ll need to borrow — leading to a shorter loan term, a lower interest rate, and fewer finance charges.
-The ultimate goal is to get off the treadmill of car payments and enjoy as many years as possible with a paid-off car and no car payments in the monthly budget.— Greg McBride, Bankrate Chief Financial Analyst
+The ultimate goal is to get off the treadmill of car payments and enjoy as many years as possible with a paid-off car and no car payments in the monthly budget. — Greg McBride, Bankrate Chief Financial Analyst

 1. Lower monthly payment

 Since putting money down reduces the overall amount you need to finance, you can expect to pay less each month.
-Consider how a 20 percent down payment will impact your monthly payment for a $30,000 auto loan at a 6.60 percent interest rate and a 48-month term.
+Consider how a 20 percent down payment will impact your monthly payment for a $30,000 auto loan with a 6.60 percent interest rate and a 48-month term.

 A lower monthly payment also leaves more room in your budget for costs that may arise during vehicle ownership.
 Remember that your vehicle will cost more than your loan payment.
 You’ll also have to cover insurance, gas and maintenance.
-Monthly car ownership and operation costs averaged $1,015 as of 2023, according to AAA.
+Monthly car ownership and operation costs averaged $1,025 as of 2024, according to AAA.

-2. More equity starting out
+3. More equity starting out

 Equity is the difference between what you owe on an auto loan and the car’s potential sale price.
 Putting down a larger down payment will increase your equity because you won’t need to finance as much through a lender.